Gijom/TEAP/doc/SignalDataStructure.markdown

 #Signal data structure of the TEAP toolbox

 ##Description
-Signals are organised on a OOP sort of way: each signal (ex.
+Signals are organised in a OOP sort of way: each signal (ex.
 Galvanic Skin Response) has their own folder (in our case: GSR).
 Once in this folder, the functions are ordered by folder (eg: acquisition, examples, features, tests, baselines).
 If you want to capture a Galvanic Skin Response signal, you would